GeorgesABrunet/ArenaGenerator/README.md

 - Building grids and regular polygons vertically as sections
 - Built-in generation rules to modulate building behavior for each section
 - Mesh group logic to optimize instantiation
-- Support for defining mesh origins in relation to generation (accounting for the origins that are not in a specific corner or center)
+- Support for defining mesh origins in relation to mesh span across its local x and y axes (accounting for the origins that are not in a specific corner or center)
 - Data table support for generation parametrization
 - Ability to index sections to reuse in generation
 - Convert generated Arenas into Static Mesh Actors in Editor